exercism-test/WebService/README.md

 The URL shortener service can be accessed at `http://127.0.0.1:8080/rest/url` via any rest/web client.
 The service provides all methods as required by the assignment document.

+From here the user can send HTTP requests to the URL given above in order to test the service.

 # Design of the URL shortener #
 The URL shortener consists of two main parts, an id generator, and the main service class that handles the requests.